sangstar/linalg/README.md

 # linalg

-A Python module implemented in C++ to perform linear algebra operations.
+A Python module implemented in C++ to perform linear algebra calculations.

 ## Quickstart